 1762-1786: An article by Jim Whisker in the February 1984 AOLRC newsletter reports that Moses Wright's father was Nathan Wright, who was born November 30, 1762 and married Hannah Worley from Cumberland Valley Township of Bedford County on August 29, 1786.
 Nathan Wright, Sr. shares a modern-looking tombstone with his wife Hannah Worley, his son Nathan Wright, Jr., and his daughter-in-law Elizabeth Ripley.
 The tombstone indicates that Nathan Wright, Sr. Was born in 1762 and died in 1851, and indicates that Hannah Worley was born in 1766 and died in 1847.
 They are buried in West Bedford Cemetery No. 1, Bedford Township, Coshocton County, Ohio.
 In 1991, a book was published about this family titled "Wright connections: the Nathan Wright, Sr. and Hannah Worley Wright family in America: a collection of historical and genealogical data from 1762 to 1991".

-1792: The March 29, 1934 issue of the "Freeport Press" indicates that Moses Wright was born on October 5, 1792 and his wife Anna Lakin was born on August 24, 1792.
+1792: According to an article in the March 29, 1934 issue of the "Freeport Press" newspaper, the parents of Moses Wright were Nathan Wright and Hannah (Worley) Wright, Moses was was born on October 5, 1792, and his wife Anna Lakin was born on August 24, 1792.
 The 1983 Whisker booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that Moses Wright was born in Cumberland Valley Township of Bedford County.
-According to Moses Wright's memorial on findagrave.com, his parents were Nathan Wright and Hannah (Worley) Wright.

 1807: The evidence that Moses Wright practiced gunsmithing while still living in Bedford County, Pennsylvania is presented by James B. Whisker on page 5 of the 2001 Whisker & Yantz book "Gunsmiths of Bedford, Fulton, Huntingdon, & Somerset Counties".
 The evidence takes the form of a gun with Bedford County styling that is marked "PW" on the lock and marked "Moses Wright" on the upward facing barrel flat.
 (Click here to see the rifle.)
 Whisker interprets this combination of markings to mean that Moses Wright was an apprentice of the gunsmith Peter White.
 Whisker makes a strong case for the apprenticeship in the September 1983 issue of the newsletter of the Association of Ohio Longrifle Collectors, where he suggests the theory that the above-mentioned rifle may represent Moses Wright purchasing a lock from Peter White to put on a rifle Wright built.